Miej/GoDeeper/README.md

 ### Getting Started

-1) Get an aws account, initialize it with this machine image from 'community amis' : ami-e29fc5f5
+1) Get an aws account, initialize it with this machine image from 'Community AMIs' : ami-e29fc5f5

 2)
 username: icarus